Flank/flank-dashboard/docs/12_state_management_investigation.md

 }
 ```

-So, to subscribe to the auth updates we should subscribe to `isLoggedInStream` whether using the regular listener function `isLoggedInStream.listen(...)` or using the `StreamBuilder` to update the UI based on the current stream value.
-If we want to sign in a user we have a `Sink`, so we should call `signInSink.add(credentials)` to trigger the sign in process.
+So, to subscribe to the auth updates, we should subscribe to `isLoggedInStream`, whether using the regular listener function `isLoggedInStream.listen(...)` or using the `StreamBuilder` to update the UI based on the current stream value.
+If we want to sign in a user, we have a `Sink`, so we should call `signInSink.add(credentials)` to trigger the sign in process.

+Because we have only streams as the output of the BLoC, we can easily build the reactive granular UI, using the `StreamBuilder` widget and dividing the UI to the logical parts that will be controlled by a separate stream in BLoC.

 ### Pros